Frequently asked questions

 Iceland has four seasons, Summer, autumn, winter, and spring.
 All seasons have their own characteristics, and all are remarkable great.

 Summer is the country high season for travelling.
-The weather is milder, and the days are longer.
+The weather is milder, and an abundance of daylight.
+The most remarkable feature of an Icelandic summer is the "Midnight sun".
+Solstice is 21st of June.
 The highland roads open in late June and stay open until late Autumn.
 That is the only time you may visit the famous “Landmannalaugar” (unless you go on a super jeep winter tour).
 Hiking tour in the highlands are only possible in July/August

 Autumn is short in Iceland.
 From the end of August until early November.
 It is a popular time to travel, even though it is little colder compared to summertime.
 You may experience temperature around 6° C (43°F).
 You will see the beautiful color combinations of the vegetation turning yellow and rusty color.
 The change of weather may bring you the opportunity to see the Northern Lights.
 You still can travel the ring road and there are plenty to see without going far.
 But remember, extreme weather conditions might interrupt your itinerary, as weather can be unpredictable.
 Therefore, please pack your warm cloths, with scarfs and hats, if you plan to visit in Autumn and Winter.